leonwgc/leonwgc/README.md

-- 👋 Hi, I’m @leonwgc
+- 👋 Hi, I’m leon
-- 👀 I’m interested in coding , music
+- 👀 I love coding, music, movie
-- 📫 I live in shanghai
+- 📫 I live in shanghai minhang

 <!---
 leonwgc/leonwgc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.